Should I Do Incline Bench Press Before Flat? (4 Helpful Tips)

 This is why it makes sense to initially decide which area of chest development you want to focus more on before choosing the exercise you’re going to start with.

-It’s interesting to note that many bodybuilders choose to do incline bench press first, as their aim is more geared towards hypertrophy.
+It’s interesting to note that many bodybuilders choose to do incline first, as their bench press training is more geared towards hypertrophy (as is all their training).

 But, most powerlifters specifically focus on just the flat bench press, as they want to get as strong as possible in their pressing muscles.